What is Jimmy Goldstein's net worth?

 Mobile Home Empire

 After graduating from UCLA in 1964, Jimmy joined a company called Rammco Investment Corporation.
-Rammco made a fortune in the late 1960s buying cheap farmland on the outskirts of LA and then developing it into neighborhoods.
+Rammco made a fortune in the late 1960s by buying cheap farmland on the outskirts of LA and then developing it into neighborhoods.
 Jimmy's job was to find acquisition targets in Riverside and San Bernardino.

 Through this job, Jimmy was exposed to the surprisingly lucrative world of mobile home park ownership.
 In the early 1980s, Jimmy formed his own real estate investment company and set about acquiring properties.